 Earlier, we noted that TBB gives departments more autonomy.
 The target for core services gives departments some degree of certainty about their spending.
 They have significant control over their budget for core services.
 This allows departments to let their guard down a bit because this portion of their budget is no longer a zero-sum competition with other departments.
 A zero-sum competition occurs when departments compete for limited resources, where one department's gain comes at the expense of another's loss.
 This can give rise to undesirable behaviors.
-The leading example is "budget games"-when departments try to subvert the budget process or deceive others for their own advantage.
+The leading example is "budget games" - when departments try to subvert the budget process or deceive others for their own advantage.
 One example is the "Padding Play," or asking for more than what is needed.
 This allows the player to "give up" part of their request without losing what they really want.
 The Padding Play doesn't have much use in TBB since the amount of money available for a department's core services is a fixed target.
 There might be some incentive to pad the cost of a decision package.
 Though, because they are optional services that are compared to all other options put forth, a decision package with an inflated price will look bad next to those with realistic prices.

 Discouraging gameplay helps departments focus on more productive behaviors, like getting the most out of their target for core services and putting forth high-quality decision packages.
 That said, TBB is not a cure-all for budget games.
-For a more comprehensive approach to addressing budget games, read GFOA's "Budget Games" report on the GFOA website (gfoa.org/materials/budget-games).
+For a more comprehensive approach to addressing budget games, refer to GFOA's Budget Games report.